neowu/cmn-project/README.md

 cmn is a AWS resource manager. this tool is designed to support our own project, not to be a generic aws tool.

 ## TODO:
+* make Task not tied to resource, deleteTask should pass remoteResource only, refactory Task/Workflow
 * monitor, eval pcp.io?
 * general linux tuning, like ulimit to sys
 * redis clustering